nestauk/asf_heat_pump_suitability/README.md

 This pipeline therefore computes a conventional score and a Nesta score for each of the four tech types listed: eight heat pump suitability scores are calculated in total per LSOA.
 Scores are first computed per property based on presence/ absence of certain characteristics of the property/area using a simple additive model (see table below).
 Scores are then averaged per property and weighted\* before finally aggregating to LSOA level.
-Note that an LSOA must have data for at least 15 properties to be included in the final suitability per LSOA dataset.
+Note that a property must have at least 4 of the required features to calculate heat pump suitability to be assigned a suitability score and an LSOA must have data for at least 15 properties to be included in the final suitability per LSOA dataset.

 _\*Scores will only be weighted for an LSOA if the proportion of EPC properties in that LSOA that have a weight is above a specified threshold - the default threshold (and the threshold we have used for our published results) is 50%.
 Individual